 Haydock Free Bets & Betting Offers

-Betfair has a close relationship with Haydock Park sponsoring many of its high-profile contests including the Betfair Chase which is only behind the Cheltenham Gold Cup and King George in status in jumps racing
+Betfair has a close relationship with Haydock Park, sponsoring many of its high-profile contests, including the Betfair Chase, which is only behind the Cheltenham Gold Cup and King George in status in jumps racing

 Haydock Racecourse Layout & Info

-For the most part the Haydock Park course is flat with only a very slight rise in the closing furlongs.
-This is a sizable course, a galloping track, one-mile five-furlongs in circumference, which is raced anticlockwise (left-handed).
+For the most part, the Haydock Park course is flat, with only a very slight rise in the closing furlongs.
+This is a sizable course, a galloping track, one mile five furlongs in circumference, which is raced anticlockwise (left-handed).

 Haydock Top Featured Races